NophaieViscente/debt-chatbot/README.md

 *Langchain*: Utilized for create prompts and tools.

-*Langgraph: Utilized for manage flow and state conversation.
+*Langgraph*: Utilized for manage flow and state conversation.

 *SQLite*: A lightweight database used for storing and retrieving customer data securely.